 Chris Cate's Chief of Staff's Unprovoked, Unprofessional Tweet

-We're proud to have run a drama-free, transparent campaign for District 6.
-Even after being outspent 8 to 1, we put a competitive canvassing operation in the field, increased voter turnout, addressed issues, took questions, and connected with thousands of excited neighbors ready for change.
-So it was disappointing that Mr. Cate's chief of staff, days after the election, was the author of a unprofessional and unprovoked remark that speaks volumes about the office's well-known sense of entitlement.
+We ran an energetic, transparent campaign for District 6.
+With minimal resources we put a competitive canvassing operation in the field, increased voter awareness and turnout, addressed difficult community issues head-on, took questions in multiple public forums, and spoke directly with thousands of our neighbors who were ready for change.
+So it was disappointing that Mr. Cate's chief of staff, days after the election, posted an entirely unprofessional and unprovoked remark that spoke volumes with a disdainful sense of entitlement.